 And when you build one, please send us some pictures!

-Update, December 2015: Rae send us some pictures of her new gate that she and her hubby built, inspired by our Gothic arch here.
+Rae’s Gothic Arch Gate: Rae send us some pictures of her new gate that she and her hubby built, inspired by our Gothic arch here.
 They adapted it for their space (and for metric measurements!) and it looks great!
 See more over at Rae’s Nomady.

-Update, January 2017: Here are some pictures of the arbor that our reader, Shelly, built.
+Shelly’s Garden Arbor with Metal and Wood Raised Garden Beds: Here are some pictures of the arbor that our reader, Shelly, built.
 What a beautiful garden, Shelly!
 Thanks for sharing

 The arbor we made ended up being a whopping 10′ tall!
 Because I want to grow passion fruit on this arbor, I wanted it really tall.
 Also, I routed the edges of the arch and the uppermost horizontal supports.
 The arch is so tall that you can hardly see this detail but I know it’s there and it really put a nice finished detail on the arbor.

 This arbor is the crowning feature of my new 26′ x 26′ raised bed garden, which is still in production at the moment, but soil will soon be delivered and seeds will be planted (we are subtropical zone 10a).

 Chris’s Stage Arch: Chris used our tutorial to build a set piece for a school play.
 Note the added 4x4s across the bottom and wheels for portability–great adaptation, Chris!
 Thank you for sharing!

 Mark’s Garden Arbor & Trellis: Mark recreated this beautiful garden arbor and attached it to 2 small raised beds, with cement paver “footings”.
 We love how it turned out.
 He is “very happy with the results.”